tvns/Tableau-DashBoard/README.md

 # Tableau-Real-World-Project-DashBoard

-Dashboard for the Product and Sales Analysis for one of the top restaurant chains in Hyderabad(Name can't be displayed because of security issue)
+Dashboard for the Product and Sales Analysis for one of the restaurant chains in Hyderabad(Name can't be displayed because of security issue)

 This repository contains 3 Tableau workbooks :